 Golf at the Olympic Games

 In August 2009, the IOC voted on which two sports to add to the program in 2016, with golf being selected along with Rugby.
 There will be both a men's and women's competition in 2016 in Rio.
-There has been a men's golf event in a couple of early Olympic Games.
+The last time golf was played at the Olympics was in 1904.

 At Previous Olympics